microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-security-runhuntingquery.md

 | Query        | String          | Required.
 The hunting query in Kusto Query Language (KQL).
 For more information, see [KQL quick reference](/azure/data-explorer/kql-quick-reference). |                                                                    |
 | Timespan     | String          | Optional.
 The interval of time over which to query data, in ISO 8601 format.
 The default value is 30 days, meaning if no startTime is specified, the query looks back 30 days from now.
 If a time filter is specified in both the query and the startTime parameter, the shorter time span is applied.
 For example, if the query has a filter for the last seven days and the startTime is 10 days ago, the query only looks back seven days. | |

-## Response

-If successful, this action returns a `200 OK` response code and a [huntingQueryResults](../resources/security-huntingqueryresults.md) in the response body.

-## Examples
-The format for the timespan examples is:
+The following examples show the possible formats for the `Timepsan` parameter:

 - **Date/Date**: "2024-02-01T08:00:00Z/2024-02-15T08:00:00Z" - Start and end dates.
 - **Duration/endDate**: "P30D/2024-02-15T08:00:00Z" - A period before the end date.
 - **Start/duration**: "2024-02-01T08:00:00Z/P30D" - Start date and duration.
 - **ISO8601 duration**: "P30D" - Duration from now backwards.
 - **Single date/time**: "2024-02-01T08:00:00Z" - Start time with end time defaulted to the current time.

+## Response

+If successful, this action returns a `200 OK` response code and a [huntingQueryResults](../resources/security-huntingqueryresults.md) in the response body.

+## Examples

 ### Example 1: Query with default timespan

 #### Request

-The following example specifies a KQL query and:
+The following example specifies a KQL query and does the following:
 - Looks into the [DeviceProcessEvents](/microsoft-365/security/defender/advanced-hunting-deviceprocessevents-table?view=o365-worldwide&preserve-view=true) table in the advanced hunting schema.
 - Filters on the condition that the powershell.exe process initiates the event.
 - Specifies the output of three columns from the same table for each row: `Timestamp`, `FileName`, `InitiatingProcessFileName`.